BigBIueWhale/deep_intent_search/README.md

 - `qwen3:30b-a3b-instruct-2507-q4_K_M` is the fastest non-thinking model (that actually works and is useful) to be able to fit on a consumer GPU.
 The attempt was to use it for `semantic_splitter.py` because it doesn't possess hybrid thinking capabilities, `qwen3:30b-a3b-thinking-2507-q4_K_M` is a different model, which means it would require unloading from GPU and loading a different model.
 Its speed and reliability (as much as a non-thinking model can be reliable) might prove crucial for speeding-up operations in this project.

-- `qwen3:30b-a3b-instruct-2507-q4_K_M` does so much thinking, to compensate for its measly 3 billion active parameters.
+- `qwen3:30b-a3b-thinking-2507-q4_K_M` does so much thinking, to compensate for its measly 3 billion active parameters.
 The 200 tok/sec generation speed (on RTX 5090) might prove useful.
-However, it usually ends up taking longer than `qwen3:32b` just because it thinks to much.
-Oh, and `qwen3:32b` is definitely smarter and more reliable- so unclear what use-case this model might have.
+However, it usually ends up taking longer than `qwen3:32b` just because it thinks so much.
+Oh, and `qwen3:32b` is definitely smarter and more reliable. **However** this model has excellend `RULER` benchmark scores so it might literally be the key to solving the "I don't understand this chunk in isloation" problem that plauges `deep_search.py`!

 ## Search through the chunks
 First use [semantic_splitter.py](#split-the-files).
 Then once you have a folder [./split](./split/) containing ordered chunks of all the files, it's time to perform the deep search.